 What exactly is MVP?

 Long story short, your final product is a glazed, sprinkled donut.
 To check the idea and test the recipe, you create a basic model — a plain donut.
-The dough is key, and if it does not taste good, toppings will never help.
-Therefore, you give the plain donut to your friends and neighbors and ask for their valuable feedback to see what you can improve.
+The dough is key, and if it does not taste good, the toppings will never help.
+Therefore, give the plain donut to your friends and neighbors and ask for their valuable feedback to see what you can improve.

 MVP approach in action